Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                interval setting of a subscription created with an OPC UA server.
 This value is used if an explicit publishing interval was not configured.
+                               When setting `--op=0` the server decides the lowest publishing interval it can support.
                                Default: `1000`.
                                Also can be set using `DefaultPublishingInterval`
                                 environment variable in the form of a duration